flare-foundation/go-songbird/vms/proposervm/README.md

 ### Snowman++ proposers selection mechanism

 For a given block, Snowman++ randomly selects a list of proposers.
-Block proposers are selected from the subnet's validators.
+Block proposers are selected from the subnet's validation.
 Snowman++ extracts the list of a given subnet's validators from the P-Chain.
 Let a block have a height `H` and P-Chain height `P` recorded in its header.
 The proposers list for next block is generated independently but reproducibly by each node as follows:

 - Subnet validators active at block `P` are retrieved from P-chain.
 - Validators are canonically sorted by their `nodeID`.